Sequential Quadratic Optimization for Solving Expectation Equality Constrained Stochastic Optimization Problems: Numerical Results

-From Table~\ref{table:libsvm_result}, we find that given the same CPU time budget, Algorithm~\ref{alg.main} could determine near-feasible and near-stationary iterates for almost all instances over different datasets and various combinations of batch sizes on objective and constraint functions, while TStoM~\cite{CuiWangXiao24} struggled for identifying a near-feasible solution.
-For example, when $(b_1,b_2) = (16,16)$, Table~\ref{table:libsvm_result} shows that Algorithm~\ref{alg.main} achieved best iterates with averaged infeasibility error and stationarity error at the order of \texttt{1e-05} and \texttt{1e-04}, respectively, while TStoM~\cite{CuiWangXiao24} only attained an averaged infeasibility error at the order of \texttt{1e-02}, which was not even close to feasibility, making stationarity errors meaningless.
-Additionally, we can conclude from Table~\ref{table:libsvm_result} that larger batch sizes tend to improve the performance of Algorithm~\ref{alg.main}, while such relations are not clear for TStoM~\cite{CuiWangXiao24} instances.
-This observation shows the efficiency and efficacy of Algorithm~\ref{alg.main}, while the performance of TStoM~\cite{CuiWangXiao24} could heavily rely on the selection of input parameters, where problem-dependent heavy tuning processes might be necessary to guarantee the robustness of the algorithm.
+From Table~\ref{table:libsvm_result}, we observe that, under the same CPU time budget, Algorithm~\ref{alg.main} is able to consistently identify near-feasible and near-stationary iterates for all test instances across different datasets and various batch-size combinations for the objective and constraint functions.
+In constract, under the same experimental settings, TStoM~\cite{CuiWangXiao24} tends to produce iterates with comparatively larger infeasibility errors, which limits the meaningful assessment of stationarity.
+For example, when $(b_1,b_2) = (16,16)$, Table~\ref{table:libsvm_result} shows that Algorithm~\ref{alg.main} achieved best iterates with average infeasibility and stationarity errors on the order of \texttt{1e-04} and \texttt{1e-03}, respectively, while TStoM~\cite{CuiWangXiao24} only attained an average infeasibility error on the order of \texttt{1e-01}.
+Additionally, Table~\ref{table:libsvm_result} further indicates that increasing batch sizes generally improves the performance of Algorithm~\ref{alg.main}.
+For TStoM~\cite{CuiWangXiao24}, however, the effect of batch size is less pronounced, as the best iterates obtained across different batch-size settings exhibit similar infeasibility levels.
+This behavior aligns with the algorithmic design of TStoM~\cite{CuiWangXiao24}, which adopts a momentum-based framework with fixed parameter choices during execution.
+As a result, its numerical performance can be sensitive to the initial parameter selection and may benefit from additional, problem-dependent tuning.
+By contrast, our Algorithm~\ref{alg.main} incorporates adaptive updates of key parameters (such as merit parameters and ratio parameters) throughout the iterations, which appears to enhance its robustness and effectiveness across a diverse collection of test problems and batch-size configurations. \end{bulkrevise}